Philipp II, Count of Hanau-Münzenberg: Reign

 During the regency, Hanau-Münzenberg joined the Wetterau Association of Imperial Counts.

 The start of the Reformation fell during Philipp's reign.
 However, it hardly effected the county.
 The German Peasants' War also happened in this period, but it only sporadically came to riots in Hanau-Münzenberg.
 The Benedictine convent at Schlüchtern had to put itself under Philipp's protection, according to different sources either in Hanau or in Steinau an der Straße, when rebellious peasants were approaching from Fulda.
 There were incidents in other towns in the country, for example in Orb, Partenstein, Preungesheim, Bornheimerberg and Niederrodenbach.
 The St. Wolfgang monastery in the Bulau forest near Hanau was devastated.

 In 1528, construction began of a new city wall surrounding Hanau.
 The city had grown outside its Medieval city wall and a new settlement had sprung into existence arounds today's Hospital street.
 The new wall would surround these newer parts of the city.
 It was the first implementation of a new defensive system designed by Albrecht Dürer.
 Construction took nearly 20 years.
 Simultaneously, the City Castle in Hanau was extended and strengthened.
 This project would take until 1560 to complete.

 The potential existed for a dispute between Philipp II and his seven years younger brother Balthasar about whether to obey the primogeniture statue and to give Balthasar only an apanage or to divide the county.
 When Balthasar's twentieth birthday approached, the regency council decided to opt for primogeniture.
 A treaty to this affect was drafted.
 However, Philipp II died before the treaty was sealed.
 This created a legal problem when Balthasar wanted to take up the regency for Philipp's sons, since his renunciation of his right to inherit and to reign was included in this draft treaty.

 Death

 Philipp II, Count of Hanau-Münzenberg died on Easter Sunday of 1529, only 28 years old, leaving three surviving children and a pregnant widow.
 His funeral took place just one day later in the St. Mary's Church in Hanau, without any pump or circumstance, to spare his widow in her condition.
 The day after the funeral, she gave birth to his posthumous daughter Juliana.

 During the almost 200 years that Hanau-Münzenberg existed, almost all counts died before their 30th birthday, leaving a minor to inherit the county.
 This is unlikely to be a coincidence, as it happened in nine successive generations.
-It suggests that the counts suffered from an inheritable disease, although it is unknown which disease that would be.
+It suggests that the counts had an inheritable disease, although it is unknown which disease that would be.
 The first of the nine counts to die early was Reinhard III.